West Maui in a Day

 Today’s Maui itinerary explores the incredible sights, attractions, and beaches of West Maui.
 Here, find plenty of sunshine and an abundance of rainfall (as much as 390 inches a year).
 West Maui was once a major Hawaiian population center and the proverbial playground of royalty (the ali’i) in old Hawaii.
 Today, west Maui has become the playground of visitors worldwide.

-Along the shores of West Maui, you'll find the resort area of Kapalua (northwest), Kahana and Honokowai (mid-way), the visitor community of Napili, and course, the bustling towns of Lahaina and Ka'anapali.
+Along the shores of West Maui, you'll find the resort area of Kapalua (northwest), Kahana and Honokowai (mid-way), the visitor community of Napili, and course, the bustling resort town of Ka'anapali.
 Ultimately, west Maui is one of the more developed portions of the island, with several resorts and small towns.
 The most north-western portion of this region is almost entirely undeveloped and is raw and somewhat barren terrain.

 How Our Maui Itineraries Work